 Early Agricultural period shell assemblages are relatively small, but are quite diverse, incorporating several species.
 They are mostly recovered as single occurrences from pits, the fill of pit houses, roasting pits and trash middens.
 Occasionally, a shell pendant or bead, along with other artifacts including projectile points, will be recovered from the fill of a posthole or floor pit, suggesting that it may have been intentionally placed as an offering during the construction of the feature or at the closing of the feature.

-Burials contain more shell ornaments than other types of features.
-At the Wetlands site, an abalone pendant, an unperforated abalone shell, and 46 rectangular and triangular pendants were found in a secondary burial containing seven individuals.
+Funerary features contain more shell ornaments than other types of features.
+At the Wetlands site, an abalone pendant, an unperforated abalone shell, and 46 rectangular and triangular pendants were found in a secondary mortuary feature containing the remains of seven individuals.

 A cremation from the Coffee Camp site had 885 square beads.
-Shell ornaments recovered from the burial of a male at the Clearwater Site appear to be part of a composite necklace that included a cruciform of white quartz.
+Shell ornaments recovered from a mortuary feature containing the remains of a male at the Clearwater Site appear to be part of a composite necklace that included a cruciform of white quartz.

-At Los Pozos, a set of elongated pendants with perforations at each end were found in the burial of an adult female.
+At Los Pozos, a set of elongated pendants with perforations at each end were found in a mortuary feature containing the remains of an adult female.
 These may be from a necklace or may have been sewn onto a textile used to wrap the body.